Welcome to the webpage for the City of Hillsboro’s Civic Leadership Academy!

 Q: What if I can’t commit to making all of the meeting dates?

 A: Due to the collaborative, hands-on work of the Academy, attendance at all sessions is required.

 If you have a calendar conflict for the meeting dates, please consider applying for the Academy next year.
 In the meantime, we would love to talk with you about other ways you might get involved in Hillsboro’s community governance.

 Click here if you would like to be contacted with more information.

 Q: Do I need prior experience to participate?

 A: You need only to live in Hillsboro, care about our community, and be willing to share your enthusiasm and ideas.

 Q: Can you tell me about the application process?

 A: The Academy is structured as an inviting, small-group setting.
 Space is limited.

 If you would like to be considered for the Academy, your first step is to fill out an application.
-Applications will be accepted until the extended deadline of 5 pm on the date determined in early summer.
+Applications will be accepted until July 23 at 5 pm.

 Completed applications will be reviewed by a selection committee that includes members of the City Council, as well as City boards and commissions.
 Applicants will learn the results no later than mid-August.